TriplyDB/Comunica-GraphQL/README.md

 }
 ```
 ## Extend functionality

-To be able to be used in a federated setting, we need to be able to use the extend keyword in our schemas/typeDefs.
-Currently, this does not work out of the box yet.
-For instance if we start the comunica-api (load these with the configurator), apollo-api and then the apollo-gateway, the following query is syntactically accepted, but it is not resolved properly:
+To be able to be used in a federated setting, we need to be able to
+use the extend keyword in our schemas/typeDefs.
+Currently, this does
+not work out-of-the-box yet.
+For instance, if we start a Comunica
+service and run a configuration script (see Section [Usage](#usage)),
+and then query it through an Apollo Gateway (see Section [Run an
+Apollo Gateway](#run-an-apollo-gateway)), the following query is
+syntactically accepted, but is not resolved properly:

 ```graphql
 {